-Assessing academic programs and student learning outcomes in communication is a challenge.
-NCA supports communication colleagues as they develop, design, and redesign assessment programs on their campuses.
+Assessing academic programs and student learning outcomes in Communication is a challenge.
+NCA supports Communication colleagues as they develop, design, and redesign assessment programs on their campuses.
 Resources below focus on two areas of assessment: program review and student learning outcomes assessment.
-NCA’s standards for program review and assessment provide a guide for reviewing undergraduate departments of communication.
+NCA’s standards for program review and assessment provide a guide for reviewing undergraduate Communication departments.
 Another resource focuses on what communication majors should be expected to know and how to assess that knowledge.

 Report of the July 2000 Hope College Conference on

 Designing the Undergraduate Curriculum in Communication

 This report, generated by the NCA co-sponsored Institute for Faculty Development in 2000, summarizes eight learning goals for the Communication major and provides suggestions for how to achieve them.

 This document summarizes two sets of competencies for college students, as developed by various Communication scholars, federal government agencies, and research centers.
 The competencies primarily represent speaking and listening skills that could help undergraduates communicate more effectively at school, in the workplace, and in society.
 First published in 1998, the document was reviewed and reaffirmed by NCA's Educational Policies Board in the Spring of 2012.

 Guidelines for Program Review

 Program review requires departments to assess the effectiveness of their curriculum, teaching effectiveness of the faculty, and student learning outcomes.
 How this review is conducted varies from institution to institution.
 Some institutions provide departments with a specific set of review questions to be used in a self-study, while others are more “gestalt” in their requirements for a departmental self-study.
 Still other institutions follow guidelines prescribed by their regional accrediting association.